 Building Self-Belief deliver programmes, projects, and training; all with the aim to build stronger communities by building self-belief.
 We have significantly improved the mental health, self-esteem and life chances of thousands of vulnerable young people across the North East, and we have lots of plans for exciting new projects.

-Our core aim is to build stronger communities by building self-belief in vulnerable young people.
+Building Self-Belief's core aim is to build stronger communities by building self-belief.
 We run a series of programmes for children in areas that are socio-economically ‘deprived’ according to the Index of Multiple Deprivation (IMD) measures.

 We deliver group workshops around wellbeing, building aspiration, future planning, teambuilding and cultural activities to support vulnerable young people in building better local communities.